Vulnerability Management

 Sysdig’s Vulnerabilities module addresses the top requirements for effective vulnerability management:

-Provides highly accurate views of vulnerability risk at scale
+- Provides highly accurate views of vulnerability risk at scale

-Rich details provide precision about vulnerability risk (ex.
+- Rich details provide precision about vulnerability risk (ex.
 CVSS vector, score, fix age) and insights from multiple expert feeds (ex.
 VulnDB)

-Access to public exploits allows you to verify security controls and patch efficiently
+- Access to public exploits allows you to verify security controls and patch efficiently

-Prioritized risk data focused on the vulns that are tied to the packages loaded at runtime
+- Prioritized risk data focused on the vulns that are tied to the packages loaded at runtime

 Getting Started with Vulnerabilities

-Ensure you have completed the Sysdig Secure steps, so you have:
+For full vulnerability coverage, ensure you have completed the Sysdig Secure steps, so you have:

 The correct Sysdig agent, which includes the vuln management engine and runtime scanner.

-The downloaded cli-scanner.
+The downloaded cli-scanner for pipeline.

 Log in to Sysdig Secure with